 The film starts with the onscreen text “This film has been edited from the 25 hours of footage found at the ‘Be My Cat’ crime scene in Rădăuți, Romania, on May 20, 2014“.
 Adrian Țofei actually shot 25 hours of footage and finished shooting on May 20, 2014.

-Almost all of the scenes in the movie are first takes.
+All of the scenes in the movie are first takes.
 Adrian Țofei did multiple takes in the beginning, but then he realized that the first ones are always the most natural and authentic ones and decided to include only first takes in the final cut.

 Adrian Țofei shot the movie with a Canon Legria HF G25 camcorder using the internal microphones.
 The laptop he holds in the scene with Florentina Hariton (Lenovo Essential B590) is the same one he later used to edit the movie.
 The editing program was Premiere Elements 12.